auth0/auth0-PHP/README.md

 > If you find something wrong in our docs, PR are welcome in our docs repo: https://github.com/auth0/docs

+## Troubleshoot

+### I am getting `curl error 60: SSL certificate proble: self signed certificate in certificate chain` on Windows

+This is a common issue with latest PHP versions under windows (related to a incompatibility between windows and openssl CAs database).

+- download this CAs database `https://curl.haxx.se/ca/cacert.pem` to c:/cacert.pem
+- you need to edit your php.ini and make `openssl.capath=c:/cacert.pem` so it points to the file you downloaded

 ## News

 - The version 2.x of the PHP SDK was updated to work with Guzzle 6.1.
 For compatibility with Guzzle 5, you should use 1.x branch.